Tales for All

 Tales for All (Contes pour tous) is a series of children and family films produced by the company Les Productions la Fête.
 These films were also published as books.
+The series was officially launched in 1984, although it retroactively incorporated one film that founder Rock Demers had previously produced in the 1970s.

+Filmmaker Dominic James acquired Productions La Fête from Demers in 2015, and began releasing new films in the Tales for All series in the 2020s.

 List of titles

 The films are also referred as Tales for All #1, Tales for All #2, etc.

 DVD Box Sets

 In December 2005, Rock Demers announced that films from the Contes Pour Tous series would be released in DVD box sets in Canada through Imavision.
-These box sets include many new special features, but a great deal were disappointed by the sets when released because the films have no English audio or subtitle options.
+The box sets included special features, but did not contain English audio or subtitle options.